polynetwork/poly-bridge/README.md

 ### POST expecttime

-This API returns the expected elapsed time transferring from source chain to target chain
+This API returns the expected elapsed time for token to transfer from source chain to target chain.

 Request
 ```